nicoleta-scrimint/HumanitarianAid/RunBackendService.md

 - open a powershell window in this location
 - execute the powershell script like: .\RunHumanitarianAidWebApiService.ps1
 - if an error for execution policy occurs, run command to bypass execution policy "Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass" and choose Y and after run the upper powershell
+- wait for the backend service URL-s which can be like "https://localhost:7254/" and "http://localhost:5254"
+- copy the http or https URL to the browser and concatenate the swagger URL part, thus you could have the url "https://localhost:7254/swagger" for the https endpoint
+- press Ctrl C in the powershell to shut down the backend web service application
+- after the backend web service application is shut down, the current location remains the location of the web service.
+In order to run again the powershell to start the web service application, you need to start from step 1 from this document